 Following further detailed surveys into the contamination, a strategy has been developed for the remediation of the land.
 In line with standard industry practices the linkage is being broken by installing a layer of clean material over the affected areas to a suitable depth to ensure no risk remains.
 A high visibility geotextile barrier will be placed below this layer to warn anyone in the future that the site is potentially contaminated.

 There is an existing budget of £61,000 remaining in the current capital programme for the improvement of the park and it is proposed that this budget be allocated to remediation works needed to the site.
-The existing 106 agreements to be used are outlined below:
+The forecast agreements to be used are outlined below: